samothrakii/rambo-bot/README.md

 Our Discord bot, its name is Rambo

 ## Requirements
-In able to compile and run project, make sure `go1.19` or above is installed.
+In able to compile and run project, make sure `python@3.10` and `poetry@1.2.2` or above are installed.

 Clone repository by `git clone` to your local computer:
 ```shell script